prasanthkumaar/ips-shortlist/README.md

 - Pre-accounts existing `CONFIRMED`/`TO_CONTACT`/`CONTACTED`:
   - Uses their existing `Group` (if present) to seed each group’s composition
   - Excludes them from new picks
-- Computes per-group “top-up” needed (to reach `--per_group` each).
+- Computes per-group “top-up” needed to reach the specified totals (`--per_group` or `--group1`/`--group2`).
 If some participants later reject and statuses change, re-running the shortlist tops up from remaining `REGISTERED`.
 - Selects new participants from `REGISTERED`:
   - First, fills 4D deficits (sex × age_group × race × education_level)
   - Then, scores remaining candidates by marginal improvement vs targets, with an additional bias to hit the overall 30% iOS / 70% Android ratio across the combined sample